-Las Vegas is, and always has been, a drinking town, fed by a flowing river of booze that keeps its 40-plus million annual visitors lubed for the big conference, bachelorette party or blackjack binge.
-But until fairly recently, the odds of finding an honest craft cocktail bar in the neon capital have been slim.
-Now, a new generation of bar-world bigwigs—people like Attaboy’s Sam Ross and the crew from Death & Co’s Proprietors LLC—are throwing down stakes in Sin City, making it a destination for discerning drinkers everywhere.
+Las Vegas is, and always has been, a drinking town, fed by a flowing river of booze that keeps its 40-plus million annual visitors lubricated for the big conference, bachelorette party or blackjack binge.
+But until fairly recently, the odds of finding an honest craft cocktail bar in the neon capital were slim.
+Now, a new generation of bar-world bigwigs—people like Sam Ross from Attaboy in New York and the crew from Proprietors LLC (the group behind famed bar Death & Co)—are throwing down stakes in Sin City, making it a destination for discerning drinkers everywhere.
 These are the eight cocktail bars that matter most.

 Tony Abou-Ganim is a Las Vegas bar-world legend.
 The master bartender at Libertine Social helped conceive and open 22 bars in Steve Wynn’s Bellagio back in 1998.
-Now at Libertine Social, he oversees a full lineup of crowd pleasers, from Swizzles and draft and barrel-aged cocktails to his modern rum classic. the Cable Car.
+Now at Libertine Social, he oversees a full lineup of crowd pleasers, from Swizzles and draft cocktails to barrel-aged drinks and his modern rum classic, the Cable Car.

 Back in the 1970s, the Tack was a popular after-hours bar off the Strip—the kind of place where you might bump into Tom Jones or Ol’ Blue Eyes.
-It fell out of favor and, for all likes and purposes, off the radar.
-Now it has been resurrected as a Caribbean restaurant and rum bar featuring more than 200 bottles, including the rare and pricy Black Tot, and a tight list of cocktail like the Cherry Blossom, made with hibiscus rum, lime, fassionola and maraschino liqueur.
+Over the years, it fell out of favor and then off the radar.
+In 2017, it was resurrected as a Caribbean restaurant and rum bar featuring more than 200 bottles, including the rare and pricy Black Tot, and a tight list of cocktails like the Cherry Blossom, made with hibiscus rum, lime, fassionola and maraschino liqueur.